IsaacGluck/smartwatch-scavenger-hunt/game_server/README.md

 * no 0000 guide agent ID or pebble ID

 ##### Non Assumptions:
+* Once game starts, unless there are malloc error, the game continues.

 ##### Limitations:
 * Because it does not fork for each guide or field agent, once many player connect, the server may not be able to handle all messages.